 Enjoy this Spanish-owned winery’s sparkling wines, chardonnays and pinot noirs in the contemporary tasting room or expansive outdoor patio.
 Cheese plates are available for purchase.
 The aged Royal Cuvee bubbly is not to be missed.

 The oldest family winery in California, Gundlach Bundschu offers two tastings with select cheeses.
-A tasting flight of five wines is hosted in its Vista Courtyard under old olive trees next to the circa-1870 stone winery, with à la carte cheese boards available exclusively to flight tasters.
-Or guests can opt for the private Rhinefarm Estate Tasting, featuring five wines with cheese pairing, hosted in the Bundschu family bungalow, an artsy home built almost a century ago. $30-50
+A tasting flight of five wines is hosted in its Vista Courtyard with à la carte cheese boards available exclusively to flight tasters.
+Or guests can opt for the private Rhinefarm Estate Tasting, a Sonoma wine and cheese tasting featuring five wines paired with cheeses, hosted in the Bundschu family bungalow. $30-50

-This century-old Sonoma Valley vintner takes advantage of a peaceful pond next its tasting room with the Kinneybrook Tasting—a private, seated experience hosted either inside the Kinneybrook Room or on its waterfront patio—which features six Reserve series wines and three local cheeses. $30
+This century-old Sonoma Valley vintner takes advantage of a peaceful pond next its tasting room with the Kinneybrook Tasting—a private, seated experience hosted either inside the Kinneybrook Room or on its waterfront patio—featuring a cheese and wine tasting with six Reserve series wines and three local cheeses. $30

-John Lasseter (of Pixar fame) and his wife, Nancy, welcome visitors to their estate to tour the vineyards and taste their white, red and rosé blends, paired with local cheeses.
-Julia Iantosca, formerly of Lambert Bridge, is the winemaker. $45
+John Lasseter (of Pixar fame) and his wife, Nancy, welcome visitors to their estate to tour the vineyards and taste their white, red and rosé blends, paired with local cheeses. $45

 The 2015 renovation of the historic Hotz building on Sonoma’s square created the Pangloss Cellars Tasting Lounge.
 The Cellar Experience is a private, focused tasting hosted in one of the stone-walled enclaves, in which each guest is served a cheese and charcuterie plate with the wines. $35

-Known for pairings that can amount to a full meal, this Sonoma Valley producer also offers a less ambitious tasting of Artisan Collection wines and local cheeses, served on its terrace overlooking the estate vineyard when weather permits.
-Walk-ins welcome. $25.
+Known for a food and wine experience that can amount to a full meal, this Sonoma Valley producer also offers a less ambitious tasting of Artisan Collection wines and local cheeses, served on its terrace overlooking the estate vineyard when weather permits.
+Walk-ins welcome. $25